-- Becoming a Digital Public Library of America (DPLA) Judaica content hub - Migrating additional collection-level records into the AJHS Portal - Encoding legacy finding aids and inventories - Processing selected participant collections or training staff to process collections - Hosting already digitized materials online in the Center's DAM, providing both access and long-term preservation - Digitizing selected material and hosting that material in the Center's DAM
+Becoming a Digital Public Library of America (DPLA) Judaica content hub

-- Augmenting the development of the AJHS Portal by: - monitoring and checking in with participating repositories to update feeds as necessary - evaluating usage using Google Analytics - o building interpretative exhibits and interactive social media tools
+- Migrating additional collection-level records into the AJHS portal - Encoding legacy finding aids and inventories - Processing selected participant collections or training staff to process collections - Hosting already digitized materials online in the Center's DAM, providing both access and long-term preservation - Digitizing selected material and hosting that material in the Center's DAM - Augmenting the development of the AJHS Portal by: - Monitoring and checking in with participating repositories to update feeds as necessary - · Evaluating usage using Google Analytics - · Building interpretative exhibits and interactive social media tools

-In the future, the Expanding Access to American Jewish Archival Collections initiative will expand to include additional project participants, including those in the South and Southwest U.S., broadening the geographical scope and type of institutions.
-A social media component in the Portal would also enable self-selecting historical societies, Jewish community centers, and individuals to upload material and participate.
-In addition to allowing participants to share highlights of their collections and make these items discoverable at little cost, the Portal will allow participants to situate their currently "hidden" local histories within larger narratives of the American Jewish experience.
+In the future, the initiative will expand to include more and varied types of institutions including those in the South and Southwest United States.
+A social media component in the portal would also enable self-selecting historical societies, Jewish community centers, and individuals to upload material and participate.
+In addition to allowing participants to share highlights of their collections and to make these items discoverable at little cost, the portal will allow participants to situate their currently hidden local histories within larger narratives of the American Jewish experience.
 Information and updates about the next phases of the Expanding Access to American Jewish Archival Collections can be found on the project website.